 We will show you how to get that silky smooth waterfall effect you've seen in other photographs.
 Your instructors are also well versed in the use of filters to help balance a scene or create that extra pop.
 Students will have time to use filters and see for themselves the differences they make in their images.

 One more educational feature of all our workshops is that we will teach you how to shoot your camera in manual mode.
 No more shooting in auto.
 It's time to take control of your camera.
 We want all our students to come away with the knowledge of how their cameras work, so long after their workshop, they're able to capture amazing images when tricky lighting situations present themselves.

-We put a lot of work into planning each day of the workshop, from in the field scouting, to meetings in the days leading up to your workshop.
+A lot of planning goes into each day of a workshop, from in the field scouting, to meetings in the days leading up to your workshop.
 We want to ensure we are in the best places at the best possible times, and make sure our information on conditions is as up to date as possible.

 We also like to build a strong camaraderie with our group, so that everyone feels comfortable.
 It's not uncommon for our workshop students to all eat lunch together, and go out after the workshop for dinner....so we can recap the day's events, or just listen to a tale or two from the instructors who have definitely seen their share of excitement in the field.

 Education...exciting environments...and new friends.
 What could be better?
-Join us in exploring the waterfalls of the Columbia River Gorge.
+Join us in exploring the hidden beauty of the Columbia River Gorge!